 ‘Colour is my obsession.
 Through a unique process of extremely refined hand dyeing and weaving I have been able to capture powerful ‘colourfields’ within a constructed surface.
 Each thread echo’s a painted line.
 Intelligent colour theory underpins an emotional exploration of intuitive colour.’

-Ptolemy Mann’s unique approach to hand dyeing and weaving wall-based, architectural art works has become the basis for a modern-day Bauhaus philosophy of art making and design underpinned with intelligent colour theory.
-Having developed a unique approach to creating her work over a twenty-five-year period, Mann recently developed a new series entitled Thread Painting as she explores the relationship between paint and textile.
-In this series, warp threads of the ground cloth are hand dyed and woven on the loom and then stretched over a frame.
-A further application of acrylic paint onto the finished surface results in a gestural colour field that contrasts with the linear woven ground.
-The result is a merging of the ‘soak stain painting’ technique of the Abstract Expressionist movement with a Bauhaus vision of art making through craftmanship.
+Ptolemy Mann’s unique hand-dyeing and weaving techniques form the foundation for her distinctive wall-based, architectural artworks, establishing a modern-day Bauhaus philosophy that blends art making, design, and intelligent color theory.
+Over twenty-five years, Mann has honed her approach, recently culminating in a new series, Thread Painting, which explores the dynamic relationship between paint and textile.
+In this series, she hand-dyes and weaves warp threads for the ground cloth directly on the loom before stretching them over a frame.
+A subsequent application of acrylic paint creates a gestural color field that contrasts sharply with the linear woven ground, merging the Abstract Expressionist “soak stain painting” technique with a Bauhaus vision of craftsmanship.

-Ptolemy Mann has exhibited widely and received solo exhibitions in the US, UK, Switzerland and Germany.
-She has completed many site-specific installations including Circadian Rhythm – a commission for the 9th floor restaurant in the Blavatnik building at the Tate Modern, London and has published her first monograph entitled Thread Painting.
+Ptolemy Mann’s work has been widely exhibited, with solo exhibitions in the US, UK, Switzerland, and Germany.
+Her site-specific installations include Circadian Rhythm, a commission for the 9th-floor restaurant in the Blavatnik building at the Tate Modern, London.
+She has also published her first monograph, Thread Painting.

 Ptolemy Mann lives and works in Britain.